DelyanNikolov/GardeningCareServicesApp/README.md

 ## User Roles and Permissions

 The web app features the following users, each with its own permissions:

 ### 1. Anonymous Users
 - View and search services, view providers profiles.
 - Register and sign in.

-### 2. Home owner users:
+### 2. Homeowner users:
 - All anonymous user permissions.
 - Can Edit/Delete their profile in the app.
 - Only one comment and rating per profile.